This post may contain affiliate links. Please read our disclosure policy for more information.

 Another attraction we’ve enjoyed is the Promised Land Zoo.
 This small private zoo offers many hands-on experiences with their animals.
 To read our review, click here.

-Speaking of Branson Landing, where is the perfect place for shopping and dining in the evening?
-Branson Landing, of course!
+Branson Landing is the perfect place for shopping and dining in the evening.
 We love to head over at dusk and find a table next to the lake.
 Garfield’s is a favorite of ours for this, and they sometimes have live music out on the patio.
 The Landing also has a fountain and fire show that happens periodically throughout the evening.

 Another great place to eat is Mel’s Hard Luck Diner.
 It has classic diner fare and singing servers.
 To read our review, click here.

 Branson is known for live music shows, and what trip to Branson would be complete without at least one?
 One of my family’s favorites is Dolly Parton’s Stampede.
 The food is filling and fun–you can eat everything with your fingers!
 (Bring some plasticware if this doesn’t appeal to you.)
 The evening begins with a juggling act, and then you are seated in the main arena for the show.
 Kids love to see the horses and other animals.
 My kids have always been so entertained by the show that I have to remind them to eat.
 Everything is indoors, so this makes it ideal for a hot summer evening!